sandstorm-io/meteor-spk/README.md

   explicitly shared it.
 You might as well give all of these users full access, and rely on Sandstorm for protection.
 * If your app is document-oriented, you should design it to host only a single document.
-Users can simply create multiple instances of your app if they want multiple documents.
+Users can create multiple instances of your app if they want multiple documents.
 In fact, it's better that way, because then the instances can be independently shared.
 * All of this means that it's often OK to leave `autopublish` and `insecure`